davidchesnut/sp-general-docs/docs/how-to-follow-documents-sites-and-tags-by-using-the-rest-service-in-sharepoint-2.md

--  **SocialRestFollowingManager** provides methods for managing a user's list of followed actors.
+- **SocialRestFollowingManager**provides methods for managing a user's list of followed actors.

--  **SocialActor** represents a document, site, or tag that the server returns in response to a client-side request.
+- **SocialActor**represents a document, site, or tag that the server returns in response to a client-side request.

--  **SocialActorInfo** specifies a document, site, or tag in client-side requests to the server.
+- **SocialActorInfo**specifies a document, site, or tag in client-side requests to the server.

--  **SocialActorType** and **SocialActorTypes** specify content types in client-side requests to the server.
+- **SocialActorType**and**SocialActorTypes**specify content types in client-side requests to the server.

-To perform Following Content tasks by using the REST API, you send HTTP  **GET** and HTTP **POST** requests to the REST service.
-REST endpoint URIs for Following Content tasks begin with the **SocialRestFollowingManager** resource ( `<siteUri>/_api/social.following`) and end with one of the following resources:
+To perform Following Content tasks by using the REST API, you send HTTP **GET**and HTTP**POST**requests to the REST service.
+REST endpoint URIs for Following Content tasks begin with the**SocialRestFollowingManager**resource ( `<siteUri>/_api/social.following`) and end with one of the following resources:

--  **follow** to start following a document, site, or tag
+- **follow**to start following a document, site, or tag

--  **stopfollowing** to stop following a document, site, or tag
+- **stopfollowing**to stop following a document, site, or tag

--  **isfollowed** to find out whether the user is following a specific document, site, or tag
+- **isfollowed**to find out whether the user is following a specific document, site, or tag

--  **my/followed** to get followed documents, sites, and tags
+- **my/followed**to get followed documents, sites, and tags

--  **my/followedcount** to get the count of followed documents, sites, and tags
+- **my/followedcount**to get the count of followed documents, sites, and tags

-> [!Note]
+> [!NOTE]
-> You also use these endpoints for Following People tasks, but the  **followers** and **suggestions** resources available from **SocialRestFollowingManager** only support following people, not content.
-For more information about how you can use **SocialRestFollowingManager**, see  [Follow content in SharePoint 2013](follow-content-in-sharepoint-2013.md) and [Follow people in SharePoint 2013](follow-people-in-sharepoint-2013.md).
+> You also use these endpoints for Following People tasks, but the **followers**and**suggestions**resources available from**SocialRestFollowingManager**only support following people, not content.
+For more information about how you can use**SocialRestFollowingManager**, see  [Follow content in SharePoint 2013](follow-content-in-sharepoint-2013.md) and [Follow people in SharePoint 2013](follow-people-in-sharepoint-2013.md).